MillenniumMachines/MillenniumOS/docs/FEATURES.md

 - [ ] **G-code and M-code Conventions:** NeXT will adhere to industry standards (e.g., NIST) for G-code numbering where possible.
     - For functionality not implemented by RepRapFirmware (RRF), we will use the standard G-code (e.g., `G37` for tool measurement).
     - To add safety or features to existing RRF commands (e.g., `M3`, `M5`), we will create "wrapper" macros with a decimal extension (e.g., `M3.9`, `M5.9`).
 These wrappers will contain our custom logic and then call the base RRF command.
 This requires our post-processors to be configured to output these extended codes.
+- [ ] **UI-Dependent Action Fallback:** For actions requiring user confirmation, macros will check a global flag (`nxtUiReady`).
+If the UI is loaded (`true`), they will use the UI's confirmation system.
+If not (`false`), they will fall back to using a standard `M291` dialog.
+This allows for backend development and testing before the UI is complete.

 ---